cabal-club/cable/moderation.md

 they block the connection SHOULD be terminated.

-When a terminal peer receives a Post Request over an authenticated connection where the public key of the other peer matches a user known to be blocked (notably: in this case, the terminal peer MUST NOT block the requesting user), they MUST omit any posts authored by all users blocking the requester when responding.
+When a terminal peer receives a Post Request over an authenticated connection where the requester's associated public key matches a user known to be blocked (notably: in this case, the terminal peer MUST NOT block the requesting user), the responder MUST omit any posts authored by all users blocking the requester.

-When a terminal peer receives a Post Request over an authenticated connection where the public key of the other peer matches a user known to currently block other users, the responding peer MUST omit all posts authored by users the requester is blocking when responding.
+When a terminal peer receives a Post Request over an authenticated connection where the requester's associated public key matches a user known to currently block other users, the responder MUST omit all posts authored by users the requester is blocking.

 ### 4.7 Moderation seed